pokt-network/pocket/shared/modules/doc/README.md

 A module is an abstraction (go interface) of a self-contained unit of functionality that carries out a specific task/set of tasks with the idea of being reusable, modular, replacable, mockable, testable and exposing a clear and concise API.

-A module MAY implement 0..N common interfaces.
+A module **MAY** implement 0..N common interfaces.

-Each *shared* module MUST be registered with the module registry such that it can be retrieved via the bus.
+Each _shared_ module **MUST** be registered with the module registry such that it can be retrieved via the bus.

 You can find additional details in the [Modules in detail](#submodules-in-detail) section below.

 ### Module mock

 A mock is a stand-in, a fake or simplified implementation of a module that is used for testing purposes.

 It is used to simulate the behaviour of the module and to verify that the module is interacting with other modules correctly.

-Mocks are generated using `go:generate` directives together with the [`mockgen` tool](https://pkg.go.dev/github.com/golang/mock#readme-running-mockgen).o
+Mocks are generated using `go:generate` directives together with the [`mockgen` tool](https://pkg.go.dev/github.com/golang/mock#readme-running-mockgen).

 A global search of `mockgen` in the codebase will provide examples of where and how it's used.

 ### Shared module interfaces

 A shared module interface is an interface that defines the methods that we modelled as common to multiple modules.

-For example: the ability to start/stop a module is pretty common and for that we defined the `InterruptableModule` interface.
+**For example**: the ability to start/stop a module is pretty common and for that we defined the `InterruptableModule` interface.

 There are some interfaces that are common to multiple modules and we followed the [Interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) and also [Rob Pike's Go Proverb](https://youtu.be/PAAkCSZUG1c?t=317):

 > The bigger the interface, the weaker the abstraction.

 These interfaces that can be embedded in modules are defined in `shared/modules/module.go`.
 GoDoc comments will provide you with more information about each interface.

 ### Base module

 A base module is a module that implements a common interface, exposing the most basic logic.

 Base modules are meant to be **embedded** in module structs which implement this common interface **and** don't need to override the respective interface member(s).

-The intention being to improve DRYness (Don't Repeat Yourself) and to reduce boilerplate code.
+The intention being to improve **DRYness (Don't Repeat Yourself)** and to reduce boilerplate code.

 You can find the base modules in the `shared/modules/base_modules` package.

 ### Submodule

 A submodule is a self-contained unit of functionality which is composed by a module and is necessary for that module to function.

-Each module SHOULD be registered with the module registry such that it can be retrieved via the bus.
+Each module **SHOULD** be registered with the module registry such that it can be retrieved via the bus.

 ### Shared submodule

-A shared submodule is any submodule which is a depencency of more than one module.
+A shared submodule is any submodule which is a dependency of more than one module.

-Shared submodules MUST define their respective interface type in the `shared/modules` package to avoid import cycles.
+Shared submodules **MUST** define their respective interface type in the `shared/modules` package to avoid import cycles.

 _NOTE: "interface types" of "shared submodules" are distinctly different from "shared module interfaces"._